huooong/Genome-Assembly-and-QC/README.md

 5. **Polishing assemblies using Racon and Medaka**
    - Mapping reads with minimap2.
-   - Sorting/indexing with Samtools.
-   - Racon polishing.
+   - Racon polishing (number of iterations can be changed)
-   - Medaka.
+   - Medaka (final polishing step)

 6. **Assembly quality assessment with QUAST**